 Venice is one of the best cities you can visit as a photographer.
 The colours and charm, the canals and mystery, not to mention the gondolas, restaurants and character filled squares.

 Looking at this colourful fishing village on the Italian coast today you would never believe that four years ago it was buried four metres deep in mud.

 Where to take the Best Photos in Manarola, Cinque Terre A rainbow of colourful buildings look out over the Mediterranean Sea as they sit perched high on rocky cliffs.

-Florence Photography Location Guide Terracotta roof tops, hidden courtyards and streets alive with historical features.
-Florence is a city to get lost in with your camera.
+Florence Photography Location Guide Your guide to finding the best vantage points and photo spots in the city… Terracotta roof tops, hidden courtyards and streets alive with historical features.

 Pretty doesn’t begin to describe the Tuscan town of Siena.
 Perched on top of a hill overlooking rolling green fields with the Tuscan sun glowing down upon it, this Italian wonder is listed by UNESCO as a World Heritage Site.

 If you find yourself in Italy, don’t skip Verona.
 Even if it’s just an overnight stop this gem is well worth the visit just to sit with your legs dangling over the walls of Piazzale Castel San Pietro and photograph as the sun sets over the entire city.